spotinst/help/src/docs/spot-connect/integrations/terraform.md

 #### Action Example

 1. From the left panel, drag and drop the Terraform Cloud Destroy node in the workflow builder.
-Connect it with the trigger.
 2. Select a Terraform Cloud Instance.
 3. Select a workspace name to remove the deployed infrastructure from.